RMSabe/DOS_AsmEnvironment/README.md

 # DOS_AsmEnvironment
 An Assembly development environment for DOS.
+This project is meant for didactic purposes.